-Second, there are the advantages seen in backend that only the merchant themselves experience:
+Second, there are the advantages seen in back end that only the merchant themselves experience:

 - Improved admin experience, with the introduction of an enhanced user interface the admin page is now more intuitive and comes with better functionality.
-Besides it comes with a more responsive site for mobile usage.
+Besides, it comes with a more responsive site for mobile usage.

 - More stable extensions, following the introduction of Magento Marketplace about a year ago.
 The original marketplace for Magento extensions, named Magento Connect, has supported Magento to become the success it is.
-However, with low barriers of entry for a new extension, the number of extensions have soared and today there are unfortunately quite a few bad ones.
+However, with low barriers of entry for a new extension, the number of extensions has soared and today there are unfortunately quite a few bad ones.
 To put it simply, Magento Connect is the marketplace for M1-extensions, whereas Magento Marketplace is the place for M2-extensions.
 A more selective process for the new marketplace has resulted in more stable and better qualitative extensions for merchants using M2.